clayadavis/EZGeo/README.md

 4. If the entire string cannot be matched as per step 3, try matching each phrase individually using steps 3a-3c.
 Of the phrases which match, return a data structure containing the most specific fields that the phrases have in common.
 For example, "Houston and New York" will return a data structure containing the country "United States of America," with empty fields for the city and state.
 The query "Atlanta and Japan" will return an empty data structure.

 ##Some Notes:

 1. The blacklist fuzzy matching algorithm uses a cutoff score for deciding when to remove a phrase.
 Phrases are matched using the SequenceMatcher library, which returns a similarity score between 0.0 (completely dissimilar) and 1.0 (identical).
 The cutoff score is specified by BLACKLIST_CUTOFF in ezgeo.py, with a default value of 0.8.

 2. The whitelist contains common nicknames for the largest cities and countries.
 We've taken care to only use unique nicknames for cities and countries.
 Many cities have official, generic nicknames such as "The River City" - these have been omitted because they cannot be reliably resolved to any particular city.
 Feel free to add any other _unique_ nicknames you might know of.

+3. For better results, you can use this in conjunction with the [unihandecode module](https://github.com/miurahr/unihandecode), which transliterates non-latin characters into their approximate latin representations.
+Thus, with location strings that cannot be resolved in their original scripts, you can attempt to resolve the romanized equivalent.

 ##Ideas for Improvement:
 [] Limiting Nominatim to only return matches that resolve to a city, town, country, state, province, or territory.